jakobzhao/geog458/weeks/week04/leaflet/readme.md

 }).addTo(map);
 ```

 > Note the attribution.
-Here we can provide reference for the source of the base map, and any other attribution for map elements we want to provide.
+Here we can provide a reference for the source of the base map and any other attribution for map elements we want to provide.
 It will appear in the lower right corner of our map by default, but you can change this.
 Read more about attribution here.

 **Base Map**

 Save your HTML document and open your web browser to your localhost server (<http://localhost:8000>).
 You will see the map we just created!
 Or you can open this map through the internal web server of Webstorm.
-After you synchronize your data to Github, you can even see your web map on the github page website.
+After you synchronize your data with Github, you can even see your web map on the Github page website.

 ![](img/basemap.jpg)